KPadula/Gamble_Plantation/README.md

 ![KatePadula](KatePadula.png)

 Matt Litteral and Kate Padula are Master's Candidates in Applied Anthropology at the University of South Florida.
-They are both archaeologists studying sugar plantations in Florida.
+They are both in the archaeology track, studying sugar plantations in Florida.

 ### Contact Us

+You can contact Matt at mattlitteral@mail.usf.edu and Kate at kpadula@mail.usf.edu